bitmaks/gatsby-starter-texblog/README.md

   TeXBlog: A Gatsby Starter
 </h1>

 TeXBlog is a lightweight Gatsby starter, enabled with LaTeX to allow you to showcase your beautifully typeset articles.
-A great complement for maths and science blogs.
+The perfect complement to maths and science blogs.

 <p align="center">
   <a href="http://akshatbisht.com/texblog">